7 types of drama in literature explained (with examples)

 Legit.ng recently published a guide on how to write the background of a study in research.
 The background of the study is one of the key aspects you need to get right when you are writing a research paper.

-The background is the key to introducing the audience to the topic of your research, and it is different from the lead part.
-It is more in-depth - it explains why your research topic or thesis is worth your readers' time.
+The background is the key to introducing the audience to your research topic.
+It is different from the lead part.
+It is more in-depth and explains why your research topic or thesis is worth your readers' time.

 Source: Legit.ng